roym899/abandoned_bag_detection/README.md

 ```bash
 python train.py
 ```
-After training you should find a .pth file containing the weights of the trained model inside the output directory (`<abandoned_bag_detection>/output/model_final.pth`).
+After the training you should find a .pth file containing the weights of the trained model inside the output directory (`<abandoned_bag_detection>/output/model_final.pth`).

 ### Running the abandoned bag detector
 The final model can be run together with the heuristic by running the `run_finetuned_model.sh` bash script, i.e.,